rr-/szurubooru/API.md

 **Errors**

 - the user does not exist
-- the user haven't provided an email address
+- the user hasn't provided an email address

 **Description**

 Sends a confirmation email to given user.
 The email contains link containing a token.
-The token cannot be guessed, thus using such link proves that the person who requested to reset the password, also owns the mailbox, which is a strong indication they are the rightful owner of the account.
+The token cannot be guessed, thus using such link proves that the person who requested to reset the password also owns the mailbox, which is a strong indication they are the rightful owner of the account.